dcunited001/dcunited001.github.io/_posts/2018-04-05-adversarial-network-analysis-and-the-human-brain.md

 - [Integrability conditions for differential systems](https://en.wikipedia.org/wiki/Integrability_conditions_for_differential_systems)
   - "overdetermined" systems
+  - does the concept of determined-ness cross with stochastic differential systems? *These systems can't really be known.*

 - To predict behavior in systems with adversarial dynamics, (it's useful to) make inferences based on which parts of a system that an adversary seeks to expend energy and time to predict.

 # Overdetermined